Pennsylvania visits James and Rider - WTOP News

 Lawrenceville, New Jersey; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Rider plays the Pennsylvania Quakers after Mervin James scored 25 points in Rider’s 88-85 overtime win against the Delaware Fightin’ Blue Hens.
+BOTTOM LINE: Rider hosts the Pennsylvania Quakers after Mervin James scored 25 points in Rider’s 88-85 overtime win against the Delaware Fightin’ Blue Hens.

-The Broncs have gone 2-1 in home games.
-Rider is the MAAC leader with 42.1 rebounds per game led by James averaging 7.1.
+The Broncs are 2-1 on their home court.
+Rider is second in the MAAC with 25.4 defensive rebounds per game led by TJ Weeks Jr. averaging 5.3.

-Rider’s average of 5.1 made 3-pointers per game is 2.9 fewer made shots on average than the 8.0 per game Pennsylvania allows.
-Pennsylvania averages 10.3 made 3-pointers per game this season, 2.4 more made shots on average than the 7.9 per game Rider gives up.
+Rider averages 71.6 points per game, 0.1 more points than the 71.5 Pennsylvania allows.
+Pennsylvania has shot at a 48.3% clip from the field this season, 4.6 percentage points greater than the 43.7% shooting opponents of Rider have averaged.

-TOP PERFORMERS: TJ Weeks Jr. is shooting 27.6% from beyond the arc with 1.5 made 3-pointers per game for the Broncs, while averaging 8.4 points and 6.6 rebounds.
-James is shooting 51.4% and averaging 19.2 points over the last 10 games for Rider.
+TOP PERFORMERS: James is scoring 19.1 points per game with 7.1 rebounds and 1.6 assists for the Broncs.
+Corey McKeithan is averaging 10 points and 3.2 assists over the last 10 games for Rider.

-Clark Slajchert is shooting 50.9% and averaging 19.2 points for the Quakers.
-Sam Brown is averaging 2.3 made 3-pointers over the last 10 games for Pennsylvania.
+Clark Slajchert is scoring 19.2 points per game and averaging 2.8 rebounds for the Quakers.
+Tyler Perkins is averaging 14.6 points and 5.5 rebounds over the last 10 games for Pennsylvania.

 LAST 10 GAMES: Broncs: 2-8, averaging 67.5 points, 41.0 rebounds, 11.2 assists, 6.0 steals and 3.6 blocks per game while shooting 39.0% from the field.
 Their opponents have averaged 76.7 points per game.